Developer Guide

 archive case 1

 Expected: First case is archived.
 Details of the archived case shown in the result display.
-Doing alist archive
+Doing alist archiveshould show the archived case at the bottom of the list of archive cases. -

 Test case: